Visiting Walt Disney World in August | magicintheplanning.com

 Hollywood Studios

-• Voyage of the Little Mermaid is permanently closed, and will be replaced with a fully reimagined production called “The Little Mermaid – A Musical Adventure.”
-The new show is expected to debut in Fall 2024.
+• Voyage of the Little Mermaid is permanently closed and was replaced with a fully reimagined production called “The Little Mermaid – A Musical Adventure” on May 27, 2025.

 • Jedi Training Academy: Trials of the Temple has permanently ended.